inyenia/js-development-environment/README.md

 java script development environment
 ================
-This is only a test, not a functional application
+This is only a test, not a functional application, you can view this demo in http://js-dev-evn.jit.su/

 ###Stack